aniyahmoore28/Metro-Express-Circuit/README.md

 ---
 # Lcd Interuppteer
-1) I was able to work through problmes my
+I was able to work through problmes my
-2) When i did run into a problem i tried to fix it myself
-3) I loved figuring out the kinks myslefg and having to think
+When i did run into a problem i tried to fix it myself I loved figuring out the kinks myslefg and having to think i relly liked working with this one because i was able to think about how i can fix my problem on my own